jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-For any set $A$, the covering form of AoC asserts existence of function $F$.
+For any set $A$, the covering form of AC asserts existence of function $F$.
 What property does $F$ satisfy?
 Back: $F(B) \in B$ for all $B \in \mathscr{P}(A) - \{\varnothing\}$.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1743376072895-->